Intertwining relations for diffusions in manifolds and applications to functional inequalities: Twisted processes and semigroups

 \end{proof}

-The operators $\MM$ and $\MM^B$ are conjugated so they have the same eigenvalues.
-Then $\MM^B$ does not seem useful to improve inequalities such as Section \ref{Section3} even if we could obtained the intertwining relation without using the Bakry-Émery criterion.
-We define the generators on $1$-forms
+This results is not very satisfying because the goal of twisting is to obtain results when the Bakry-\'Emery criterion is not proven.
+Furthermore, the potential $\MM^B$ appearing in \eqref{E4.9} is conjugated to $\MM$ so they have the same eigenvalues.
+Then $\MM^B$ does not seem useful to improve inequalities such as in Section \ref{Section3}, even if we could obtained the intertwining relation without using the Bakry-Émery criterion.
+In order to find a more relevant potential, we get back to the definition of $W_t^B$.